Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 Bedbugs

-There has been a problem in 2005 and 2006 with some of the refugios having bedbugs in late season.
+There has been a problem with some of the refugios having bedbugs in late season.
 I don't have any tested advice on this.
-During our Sept-Oct 2006 trip we stayed in hostals and didn't have any problems, but hostals are small hotels with fresh sheets when you check in.
-We also talked to some pilgrims in Astorga about it, and they had had one bite between the two of them.
-You can get a treated bag liner or sleep sack.
-If I were going to use the refugios, I would consider carrying a single fitted sheet that I had treated ahead of time with Sawyer Permethrin Pump Spray or the equivalent and cover the mattress with the sheet.
+During our trips we mostly stay in hostals unless the albergue is the only choice and don't have problems, but hostals are small hotels with fresh sheets when you check in.
+We do spray the exterior of our backpacks, our sleeping bags and our hiking clothes with Sawyer Permethrin Pump Spray or the equivalent.

 Cell Phones

-From Richard on Santiagobis: If you want to buy a phone that will work in Europe and the US, you can find a used one on ebay.
+From Richard on the now vanished Santiagobis with still accurate advice: If you want to buy a phone that will work in Europe and the US, you can find a used one on ebay.
 Search ebay for GSM Phone Quad Band Unlocked - be sure the charger works for both 110 and 220 - read the fine print or get email from seller to verify.
 Charge it and leave it on a day or so to test it.
 Once you get to Europe, buy a SIM card to get a local number and some minutes.
 You can add minutes later.

 Cell Phone Rental with pickup and delivery at Madrid Airport:

-This service was recommended by Rebekah on the GoCamino forum. http://www.onspanishtime.com/web/
+This service was recommended by Rebekah on the GoCamino forum many years ago, but link still looks valid. http://www.onspanishtime.com/web/

 Getting There and other transportation comments

 The Pamplona train station is in the Plaza de la Estación (District of San Jorge) Northwest of the city center across the river.
 From there you can take the Number 9 bus to the city center.
 The bus station is in the city center.
-The bus station is at Conde Oliveto 2.
+The bus station is at Calle Yanguas y Miranda, As of Nov 2019 the bus leaves for Roncesvalles Mon-Thurs at 3pm, Fri at 6pm, Sat at 4pm and no Sunday service.
+Special hours during holy week.
+I got this info starting with Rome2Rio and following links.

 For checking or booking bus service schedules and rates all over Spain, go to the ALSA bus line site www.alsa.es (an English button is on home page).

 If you are in the Barcelona area you can get to Pamplona by bus or train from Sants station near the airport (Sants Estació) .
 The bus service is not ALSA, but is: http://www.vibasa.es/ .
-You can also fly via SpanAir or Iberia https://www.spanair.com/web/en-gb/Search/Post.aspx http://www.iberia.com/OneToOne/v3/bookingForm.do .
-Costs on the order of 60 Euros.
+You can also fly via Iberia iberia.com/us/flight-search-engine/ .
+Costs on the order of 120 Euros.

-There is no point in going up late as the refugios close at 22.30.
+There is no point in going to Roncesvalles late as the refugios close at 10 pm.

-From London, fly to Bilbao.
-The bus ride from Bilbao is 4 hours (14E) to Bayonne, walk across the Bayonne bridge to train station.
+fly to Biarritz then train to Bayonne (see Rome2Rio) walk across the Bayonne bridge to train station.

 If you start from St. Jean you don't have to go all the way to Roncesvalles in one day.
-There is a refugio in Huntto and a few miles after that is a new refugio Auberge
+There is a refugio in Huntto and a few miles after that is refuge-orisson.com/en/.
+If you want to stay there reserve in advance:tel: 06 38 26 97 38 or email them (see their Contact US).

 From Pau